A Guide to Commercial Building Access Control & Security Systems

 The first step in implementing a building security system is to assess your building’s needs (threats, location).
 This can include evaluating the size and layout of the building, as well as any existing security features.
 Once you have identified your potential threats and security requirements, it’s crucial to develop an implementation plan.
 This should include selecting the appropriate access control system, training staff on how to use the system, and regularly testing the system for vulnerabilities.
 Consider the following when implementing a system:

 Most commercial buildings create their foundational building security with an access control solution.
 They may then add additional measures such as video surveillance or visitor management, but they need to integrate with the access control solution.
-Since buildings have typically already invested in solutions such as new elevators, it’s important to find a partner who can seamlessly integrate with those existing technologies.
+Since buildings have typically already invested in solutions such as new elevator control, it’s important to find a partner who can seamlessly integrate with those existing technologies.

 Work with Trusted Experts